qiskit-community/qiskit-experiments/docs/index.rst

         ^^^^^^^^^^^^^^^^^

         These are in-depth guides to key experiments in the package, describing their background, principle, and how to run them in Qiskit Experiments.
 You'll find in these guides:

-        * What is randomized benchmarking and when is it useful
+        * What is :doc:`randomized benchmarking </guides/randomized_benchmarking>` and when is it useful

         +++

         .. button-ref:: guides/index
             :expand:
             :color: secondary
-            :click-parent:

             To the experiment guides